KrispyNoodles/semantic_word_oop/README.md

 king - man + woman = queen
 ```

-📦 Built with Gensim's pretrained models, the project demonstrates how analogies and relationships between words can be represented mathematically using vector operations.

----

 ## 🔍 What It Does

 - Loads a pretrained word embedding model (e.g., GloVe, Word2Vec).
-- Wraps each word in an object for intuitive manipulation using Python operators:
+- Creates an instance of each word with attributes such as the original text and its corresponding vector.
+- Supports intuitive vector arithmetic using operator overloading:
-  - `+` for vector addition
+  - + for vector addition
-  - `-` for vector subtraction
+  - - for vector subtraction
-- Prevents reuse of words by using stem-based exclusion.
+- Prevents repeated use of words in analogy chains by applying stem-based exclusion, managed through a class-level variable `EXCLUDED_STEMS`.
-- Supports custom embedding models with a simple method call.

 ---